-Megan joined the Killian lab during the summer when she is home from college, and started with us in May 2017.
+Megan joins the Killian lab during the summer when she is home from college, and started with us in May 2017.
 She is a sophomore pursuing a dual-degree BS in Political Science and Biological Science at the University of Pittsburgh.
-She is a 2018 Delaware INBRE Summer Scholar.
+She was a 2018 Delaware INBRE Summer Scholar.
 Her work is focused on identifying the role of Fgf deletion on glial and neuorgenic markers in the brain and limbs.

 NIDDK Step-Up Scholar

 Keira joined the Killian lab in February 2017.
-She is a high school senior at Newark Charter School and is investigating the role of metabolism during the development and homeostasis of the tendon-bone attachment.
+She is a freshman at UD in BME and is investigating the role of metabolism during the development and homeostasis of the tendon-bone attachment.

 Fun fact: I am a member of a variety of high school clubs including Jefferson Award, National Honor Society, Marine Science, Anti-Bullying, and a cofounder of Multicultural Club.